-(a) Significance

-(10 points).
+(a) Significance (10 points).

-- (1) The Secretary considers the significance of the proposed project. - (2) In determining the significance of the proposed project, the Secretary considers the following factors: - (i) The extent to which the proposed project will prepare personnel for fields in which shortages have been demonstrated; - (ii) The importance or magnitude of the results or outcomes likely to be attained by the proposed project; and - (iii) The extent to which there is a conceptual framework underlying the proposed research or demonstration activities and the quality of that framework.
+- (1) The Secretary considers the significance of the proposed project. - (2) In determining the significance of the proposed project, the Secretary considers the following factors: - (i) The extent to which the proposed project will prepare personnel for fields in which shortages have been demonstrated; and - (ii) The importance or magnitude of the results or outcomes likely to be attained by the proposed project, especially improvements in teaching and student achievement.